savantcare/healthbrain-deprecated/tech-architecture-choices.md

-## Q1) Why re-write the exisiting angular in vue?
+# Q1) Why re-write the exisiting angular app?

-The current angular app was developed to discover the psychiatrists needs.
+1. The current angular app was developed to discover the psychiatrists needs.
 The system could not have been pre-architected to deliver the discovered features.

-During the rewrite some new benefits are being delivered.
+2. The current angular app is in 1.x and LTS ends in July 2021.
+Also good libraries are not being developed on Angular 1.x

+# Q2) What new features are built into the new architecture?

-### A. User experience benefits
+## A. User experience benefits

-1. When page is reloaded and there is no connection to DB server or a slow connection to DB server the page should load from localstorage immediately.
+1. When page is reloaded and there is no/slow connection to DB server the page should load from localstorage immediately.

-2. When a page is already on the doctor browser and the doctor gives the commanbd "rec" then the recommendations show immediately from localcache and api is fired in the back.
+2. When a component is already on the doctor browser and the doctor gives the commanbd "rec" then the recommendations show immediately from localcache and api is fired in the back.
 If the api returns new data the view is updated. (lazy-read)

 3. When doctor adds a rec, the view gets updated.
 If server update fails then the view is reverted. (lazy-write)